CanonicalLtd/maas-docs/en/nodes-custom.md

 ## Cloud-init

-Using cloud-init to customize a node after deployment is relatively easy.
+Using cloud-init to customise a node after deployment is relatively easy.
 If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI][cli] page.